cncf/cncf.io/web/wp-content/plugins/search-filter-pro/README.txt

 == Changelog ==

+= 2.5.1 =
+* NOTICE - if you are using Search & Filter with Easy Digital Downloads please read the new integration notes first
+* Fix - a PolyLang issue when permalinks were disabled and the default language is not in the URL params
+* Fix - an issue with range min / max being detected, when using certain post stati
+* Fix - an issue with a loop not using `wp_reset_postdata` after
+* Fix - change another loop so that it improves compatibility with plugins + themes
+* Fix - respect `infinite-scroll-end` when it is found on the first page of results
+* Fix - some compatibility issues with php7.4 using the `implode` function
+* Fix - our tables were not being created on some server setups - modified dbdelta sql
+* Fix - admin - an issue where pagination selector was showing when it shouldn't be
+* Fix - an issue with setting wpdb prefix at too early, causing an issue in some multisites
+* Fix - an issue with custom post stati not being picked up properly on cache rebuild
+* Fix - an issue with Polylang working with our page builder extensions
+* New - action - `search_filter_filter_next_query` - runs when the shortcode is run
+* Improvement - integration with EDD - simply add `search_filter_id` to you downloads shortcode to get up and running
+* Security - fix a potential security issue + add some hardening measures

 = 2.5.0 =
 * Fix - issues with number range fields not setting the "max" value by default
 * Fix - some errors were being thrown when checking if a term exists